-- If you decide during the consultation that you need to see the patient in person, make the arrangement and conclude the call as further information will be gleaned when you are face-toface. - Recount your understanding of the situation, the management plan and what the "next steps" should be and ask the patient / carer to repeat their understanding.
+- If you decide during the consultation that you need to see the patient in person, make the arrangement and conclude the call as further information will be gleaned when you are face-to-face. - Recount your understanding of the situation, the management plan and what the "next steps" should be and ask the patient / carer to repeat their understanding.
 Be clear and specific when safety netting.
 If a prescription is necessary, confirm arrangements with the patient, such as direct delivery to the pharmacy.
 Consider arranging to email the patient a Patient Information Leaflet or direct them to an online version. - Listen to the "angel on your shoulder" if there is something about the consultation you are not happy with, err on the side of caution.
 You will sleep better as a result. - Ensure you take good contemporaneous records including specifying that the consultation was by telephone / video link and the reasons why (e.g. due to COVID-19 concerns).
-Good records will be more important than ever to help protect doctors during this difficult time.
-If you are seeing a patient in an "out of hours" context, or if the patient is not your patient, consider offering to send a summary or a copy of your consultation note to their GP.
+Good records will be more important than ever to help protect doctors during this difficult time. - Ensure that you update the patient's GP following the remote consultation as you would following a regular consultation.

-Now more than ever, practices have to work as a team in order to structure new ways of working in a safe environment.
+Now more than ever, clinics have to work as a team in order to structure new ways of working in a safe environment.
 Reception, administration and nursing staff should receive adequate training in order to ensure the effectiveness of running consultations remotely with a well-structured approach.